dvillaj/Environment-Pandas/README.md

 - Create a new account on [DigitalOcean](https://www.digitalocean.com/), generate a new Token (API menu) and copy it
 - Create a new account on [DuckDns](https://www.duckdns.org/), create a new domain and copy the token from the main page.
 - Edit `.github\workflows\deploy-digitalocean.yml` file to set `DOCKERHUB_USER` and `IMAGE_NAME` variables, with the name account on DockerHub and the image name that will be deployed in DigitalOcean.
 These values ​​should be the same as those used in the DockerHub action
+- Add a new repository secret named `DOCKERHUB_TOKEN` with the token from DockerHub
 - Add a new repository secret named `DIGITALOCEAN_ACCESS_TOKEN` with the token from DigitalOcean
 - Add a new repository secret named `DUCKDNS_TOKEN` with the token from DuckDns
 - Add a new repository secret named `JUPYTERLAB_TOKEN` with a personal value.
 This token will be used to access JupyterLab safely.